 Ultrasound imaging, also called ultrasound scanning or sonography, is a method of “seeing” inside the human body through the use of high-frequency sound waves.
 The sound waves are recorded and displayed as a real-time visual image.
 No radiation is involved in ultrasound imaging.

-At Pullman Regional Hospital, ultrasound is open "ultra late" for better access to quality care.
 You and your doctor can count on 24-hour week day coverage and 7am to 7pm weekend coverage.

 Yes!
 You need to schedule an appointment for your ultrasound.

 Our Outpatient Registration team can get you scheduled- call (509) 336-7446.

 Yes!
 Your physician needs to fax an order to schedule you an appointment.